 The world of business comes complete with its own unique collection of terms, concepts and procedures, and both new and seasoned business owners may find that their knowledge is tested from time to time.
 Two of the terms and concepts that are often shrouded in a bit of mystery are SIC codes and NAICS codes.
 Though these two terms and the digits that define them are frequently at work in the background, they may get lost among the more overt terms that drive your business and its day-to-day existence.

-So what are these terms and what do they mean to you?
+So what is an SIC code?
+What is an NAICS number?
+And what do they mean to you?
 Quite simply, they are used to help add standard classification to businesses throughout North America and sometimes even further into the international space.
 However, to really solidify their role in your business, let’s take a look at their existence from creation to current day.